_ [Contents]

 For any vector V you can visualize 2V as being twice as much length, and for any bivector B you can visualize 2B as having twice as much area.
 Alas this system of geometric visualization breaks down for scalars; geometrically all scalars “look” equally pointlike.
 Perhaps for a scalar s you can visualize 2s as being twice as hot, or something like that.

-We shall see in section 3 that bivectors make cross products obsolete; any math or physics you could have done using cross products can be done more easily and more logically using a wedge product instead.
+As mentioned in section 1 and section 6, bivectors make cross products obsolete; any math or physics you could have done using cross products can be done more easily and more logically using a wedge product instead.

 The scalars in Clifford algebra are the familiar real numbers.
 They obey the familiar laws of addition, subtraction, multiplication, et cetera.
-Multiplication of scalars is commutative and distributes over addition.
+Addition of scalars is associative and commutative.
+Multiplication of scalars is associative and commutative, and distributes over addition.

 The vectors in Clifford algebra can be added to each other, and can be multiplied by scalars in the usual way.
-We will introduce multiplication of vectors in section 1.5.
+Addition of vectors is associative and commutative.
+Multiplication by scalars distributes over vector addition.
+We will introduce multiplication of vectors in section 2.5.

 Presumably you are familiar with the idea of adding scalars to scalars, and adding vectors to vectors (tip to tail).
 We now introduce the idea that any element of the Clifford algebra can be added to any other.
 This includes adding scalars to vectors, adding vectors to bivectors, and every other combination.
 So it would not be unusual to find an element C such that: